 The value of the companion ticket benefit can vary by card, and some are restricted to certain types of fares and destinations.
 With the Hawaiian Airlines World Elite Mastercard, for example, you’ll get just a one-time 50 percent discount on a companion ticket on a roundtrip flight between Hawaii and North America, then a $100 discount on a companion fare each year for the same type of flight.

-With the Platinum Delta SkyMiles® Credit Card from American Express, on the other hand, you’ll get a domestic roundtrip companion certificate each year for any main cabin ticket.
+With the Delta SkyMiles® Platinum American Express Card, on the other hand, you’ll get a domestic roundtrip companion certificate each year for any main cabin ticket.

 But if your trip lines up just right, you could save yourself or your travel partner a pretty penny.

 If you’re feeling ambitious, you can receive the Southwest Companion Pass by earning 110,000 Rapid Rewards points or flying on 100 qualifying flights during the calendar year.
 Once you earn it, a companion will fly free with you for the remainder of that year plus the entire next calendar year.

 Finding the right credit card for your summer plans

 If you’re starting to think about what you want to do for a summer vacation or your plans are already in the works, look for ways a credit card can help you save money.